krakjoe/promises/README.md

 Promise Manager
 ===============

-The Promise Manager represents a pool of threads used to fulfill promises asynchronously.
+The Promise Manager represents a pool of threads used to fulfill promises in parallel.

 The only public API for the ```PromiseManager``` is the constructor: